tmattio/spin/README.md

 ### `spin ls`

-List the official spin templates.
+List the official Spin templates.

 ### `spin gen GENERATOR`

 Generate a new component in the current project.

 ## Contributing

+We would love your help improving Spin!

 ### Developing